CSSE6400/P01-UniBasement/README.md

 ./kill.sh
 ```

-Note: this will reset the database too.
+Note: this will reset the database too (and any other dockers that may be running).

 ## Deployment / Teardown